elunna/nerfhack-changelog/README.md

 * wumpus is now huge; strengthened bite attack from 3d6 to 6d9
 * xans can't fly (dnh)
 * yellow and black light explosions are directionless (xnh)
-* water elementals can now engulf and suffocate (Evil)

 ### Unique monster changes
 * Croesus can move other monsters out of his way (Evil)